Fabulous Pictures of Some of My Favorite Places in Arizona

 There is so much more to see and enjoy in this fabulous State of Arizona.
 From past volcanic activity located at Sunset Crater to desert architectural jewels such as experienced at San Xavier del Bac in Tucson to ancient Indian ruins such as are found at Walnut Canyon and Wupatki National Monument, one will never tire of seeing new and different things in Arizona.

-Hopefully you enjoyed these pictures and the synopsis of some of the areas which have been enjoyed by this author.
+Hopefully you enjoyed these pictures and the synopsis of some of the areas which have made my favorite list.

 Where Arizona is located in the U.S.A.